 Samsung may have realized Bixby's shortcomings as a digital assistant, but with Bixby 2.0 the Korean tech giant is hardly backing down.
 Bixby 2.0 is the lead element of Samsung's bid to build its own ecosystem of connected devices and services.

-The new Bixby strategy is vastly different from what came before it, which is why we've chosen to publish this article to accompany our original Bixby smart person's guide, which focuses more on its digital assistant features.
+The new Bixby strategy is vastly different from what came before it, which is why we've chosen to publish this article to accompany our original Bixby cheat sheet, which focuses more on its digital assistant features.
 This Bixby 2.0 cheat sheet is a quick introduction to the latest version of Samsung's digital assistant and its new ecosystem.
 This guide will be updated periodically as Bixby continues to evolve with Samsung's IoT strategy.

 - What is Bixby 2.0?
 Bixby 2.0 is the latest version of Samsung's digital assistant.
 The new version will focus more on Samsung's IoT and connected tech strategy, as evidenced by the announcement of the new Galaxy Home Bixby-powered smart speaker.

 - Why does Bixby 2.0 matter?
 Samsung is aiming to create an ecosystem like the one powered by Amazon Alexa.
 Whether it will be able to compete remains to be seen, but Samsung's wide range of appliances and products will give it an early advantage.

 - Who does Bixby 2.0 affect?
 Bixby 2.0 will affect Samsung customers as well as developers who want to integrate their products with the Bixby ecosystem.
 Samsung has opened the Bixby platform to developers with the release of the Bixby SDK, which means it will likely affect hardware manufacturers considering which ecosystems to integrate with as well.

 What is Bixby 2.0?